fieldtrip/website/faq/i_am_having_problems_downloading_from_the_ftp_server.md

 If your difficulties are with the Linux or macOS command line ftp client, you can try to turn off "Extended Passive Mode" by typing `epsv`.

+## CyberDuck

+A strategy that was reported to work for CyberDuck is to add a bookmark ("plus" sign at the bottom left).
+Then it still needed a restart before it would actually connect.
+See the screenshot below.

+{% include image src="/assets/img/faq/ftp/cyberduck.png" width="500" %}

 ## GitHub as alternative to the FTP download

 The FieldTrip release versions are also available as zip-files from <https://github.com/fieldtrip/fieldtrip/releases>.